-Dr. H. Guido Wendel, MD, is a member at the Memorial Sloan Kettering Cancer Center, Associate Professor at Weill Cornell Medicine’s Graduate School of Medical Sciences, a two-time recipient of the Lymphoma Research Foundation’s Follicular Pathways Grant, and a member of LRF’s Scientific Advisory Board.
+Hans-Guido Wendel, MD (Memorial Sloan Kettering Cancer Center) is a two-time recipient of the Lymphoma Research Foundation’s Follicular Pathways Grant, and a member of LRF’s Scientific Advisory Board.
 As befits the grant name, Dr. Wendel’s research focuses on the microbiology of lymphoma cells, identifying proteins within our tumor cells that represent crucial functions for cell growth, or allow a malignant cell to avoid destruction by the immune system.
 These biomarkers and pathways, once identified, offer avenues along which new therapies can be developed.

 In October 2016, Dr. Wendel and his colleagues published a paper in the academic journal Cell, in which they posited a new potential use for chemeric antigen receptor (CAR) T-cell therapy, one which may open a number of new possibilities for this type of immunotherapy in general and for lymphoma patients in particular.
 The following is a brief interview with Dr. Wendel on his research and its implications for lymphoma patients.